sandwich-coder/CubeDimAE/README.md

 ## Datasets

-Below are datasets used in the experiments.
+Below are the datasets used.

 1. S-curve (2-dimensional)
 2. Swiss roll (2-dimensional)